MagaliDrumare/How-to-use-TensorSlim/README.md

 # TensorFlow-Slim

-This README is a summary of this README aboout TF-slim written by Sergio Guadarrama and Nathan Siberman https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim
+This README is a summary of this README aboout TF-Slim written by Sergio Guadarrama and Nathan Siberman https://github.com/tensorflow/tensorflow/tree/master/tensorflow/contrib/slim

+# What is TensorFlow-Slim?
 TF-Slim is a lightweight library for defining, training and avaluating complex models in TensorFlow.
 Components of TF-Slim can be freely miwed with native tensorflow, as well as other frameworks such as tf.contrib.learn